-On the top of a hill, on the foot of Mount San Vicinio, hidden behind the valleys of Savio and Borello, the Parish Church of Santa Maria Annunziata of Montesorbo rises.
-It is one of the most characteristic religious buildings in the territory of Romagna.
+On the foot of Mount San Vicinio, hidden behind the valleys of Savio and Borello, rises the Parish Church of Santa Maria Annunziata of Montesorbo rises, one of the most characteristic religious buildings in the territory of Romagna.

-As we were just saying, the church is just above the little town of Mercato Saraceno, on the way to Ciola, which already had a castle when the church was built.
+The parish church is just above the little town of Mercato Saraceno, on the way to Ciola, which already hosted a castle in the past.

-Today, the Parish Church of Montesorbo is an isolated building made of stones and bricks set on a hillock; the street takes you directly in front of the church’s façade.
+It appears as an isolated building made of stones and bricks set on a hillock and reachable thanks to a street taking you directly in front of its façade.

 The history of this church is quite full of events and, to some extent, still not completely clear.

-The stones, with which the church was built and which also constitute the building’s inner furnishing, open a window on the church’s long years of evolution, even more than what the written documentation says.
+The stones making up the structure and the inner furnishing of the building open a window on the church’s long years of evolution, even more than what the written documentation says.

-As the parish church of San Pietro in Sylvis in Bagnacavallo, the church of Montesorbo is a palimpsest-monument that shows what the different historical epochs have left.
+As the parish church of San Pietro in Sylvis in Bagnacavallo – another stunning example of religious building in the countryside – the church of Montesorbo is a palimpsest-monument that shows what the different historical epochs have left.

-It was first a smaller church with just one room; then, it became a church with three naves and a body.
+At first, the church was smaller and had just one room; then, it became a church with three naves and a body.
 Finally, it gained the current structure, with a central body and a transverse transept.

-As soon as you enter, thanks to a competent restoration carried out in the years 2000, the splendid 15th-century ciborium in the area of the presbytery captures all the attention.
+As soon as you enter, thanks to a skilful renovation work carried out in the 2000s, the splendid 15th-century ciborium in the area of the presbytery captures all the attention.

-The research and restoration work on this precious object have dated it back to the half of the 14th century, as a peculiar inscription discovered in one of the intrados suggests.
+The studies and restoration works have dated it back to the half of the 15th century, thanks to a peculiar inscription discovered in one of the intradoses.

 Among the slabs, worth a mention are the one decorated with a gemmed cross and an epigraph, and the slab of bishop Florentius.